yoursAniki/Landing-page-MoGo/README.md

 # Landing page (MoGo)

-Simple responsive landing page with burger menu (for phones), navigation (navbar), accordion, slider (all in javascript).
+Landing page with burger menu (for phones), navigation (navbar), accordion, slider (all in javascript).

 ## Tech stack